SimplyPrint/API-Documentation-slate/source/index.html.md

 ## Method #1 (default): Getting an API key

-To get an API key you'll need a SimplyPrint account that is either a member of an organization or has at least the [SimplyPrint Pro plan](https://simplyprint.io/#pricing).
+To get an API key you'll need a SimplyPrint account that is either a member of an organization, or have at least the [SimplyPrint Pro plan](https://simplyprint.io/#pricing).

 To create your own API key you first need a SimplyPrint account, you can go to your [account settings](https://simplyprint.io/panel/user_settings/api) and create a new API key.